Bill of Sale Templates

 Types of Bill of Sale

-Depending on the type of property you’re trying to sell, your bill of sale could vary.
-When creating your template you may need to add special information in order for it to be valid.
+Depending on the item you’re trying to sell, your bill of sale could vary.
+When creating your document, you may need to add special information for it to be valid.

 This can often be to satisfy the necessities of a government agency such as the Department of Motor Vehicles (DMV) or to conform to state law.